OweysMomenzada/Improving-Emotion-Detection-with-context-sensitive-classification-for-German-text/README.md

 <big><b> Author: Oweys Momenzada </big></b>

-# Improving Emotion Detection with context sensitive multi-classification for German text corpus
+# Improving Emotion Detection with context sensitive multi-classification for German text corpus with XLM-RoBERTa

 <big><i> FOR DEEPER INSIGHT INTO THE WORK AND APPROACH, ALL NOTEBOOKS ARE WELL DOCUMENTED AND PROVIDED ON THIS GITHUB REPOSITORY. </i></big>

 #### What is this repository about?